Beznau Nuclear Power Plant: Safety measures

-The emergency core cooling (ECCS) is performed by a redundant high-pressure safety injection system with a total of three strands (one in the NANO).
+The emergency core cooling (ECCS) is performed by a redundant High-pressure safety injection system with a total of three lines (one in the NANO).
 The two steam generators are provided with water by two main feeding pumps.
-If they fail, feeding is taken over by one of the security systems: a double-stranded auxiliary feedwater system or one of the two emergency feedwater systems, one of which part of the bunkerised NANO.
-Finally, in case of problems with the cooling, two containment spray systems are entrusted with the removal of excessive heat and pressure by condensation of the resulting steam.
+If they fail, feeding is taken over by one of the security systems: a double-lined auxiliary feedwater system or one of the two emergency feedwater systems, one of which part of the bunkerised NANO.
+Finally, in case of problems with the cooling, two Containment spray systems are entrusted with the removal of excessive heat and pressure by condensation of the resulting steam.

 The power plant is connected through five strands to the external power grid.
 Two of them are mainly used to deliver the power plant output to the 220 kV grid.
 They are nevertheless equipped with an emergency diesel generator each.
 Two other strands provide emergency power and are connected to the nearby hydroelectric power plant and the 50 kV grid.
 Further, two diesel generators expressly equipped to be able to work in case of Accident management are also available.
 The NANO is connected through the fifth strand to the 50 kV grid and contains a fifth generator.
 The plant main UPS system can provide direct current for at least 2 h of normal operation.